medo64/Medo.Uuid7/README.md

 Counter uses 12-bits from rand_a field and it "steals" 14 bits from rand_b
 field.
 Counter will have its 25 bits fully randomized each millisecond tick.

-Within the same millisecond tick, counter will be increased using the lowest 4 bits of current nanosecond-resolution time as its increment.
-While this is not strictly random as recommended, it should be sufficiently unguessable.
+Within the same millisecond tick, counter will be randomly increased using 4 bit increment.

 In the case of multithreaded use, the counter seed is different for each thread.

+In the worst case, this implementation guarantees at least 2^21 monotonically increasing UUIDs per millisecond.
+Up to 2^23 monotonically increasing UUID values per millisecond can be expected on average.
+Monotonic increase for each generated value is guaranteed on per thread basis.

 The last 48 bits are filled with random data that is different for each generated UUID.

-As each UUID uses 48 random bits in addition to at least 21 bits of randomly seeded counter (25 bits with up to 4-bit increment), this means we have at least 69 bits of entropy (and that is without taking 48-bit timestamp into account).
+As each UUID uses 48 random bits in addition to 25 random bits from the seeded counter, this means we have at least 73 bits of entropy (without taking 48-bit timestamp into account).

-As long as there is no more than 2^21 UUIDs generated per millisecond each thread will produce monotonically increasing UUID values.

 With those implementation details in mind, the final layout is defined as below.